picrin-scheme/picrin/README.md

 		$ cd build
         $ cmake ..

-	Of course you don't need to move to `build` directory before running `cmake` (in that case `$ cmake .`), but I strongly recommend to follow above instruction.
+	Actually you don't necessarily need to move to `build` directory before running `cmake` (in that case `$ cmake .`), but I strongly recommend to follow above instruction.

 - build